alexandrecoin/alexandrecoin/README.md

-### Hi there 👋
+### Hi there 👋<

-I'm Alexandre, a french JS Developer.
+I'm Alexandre, a french JS Developer proudly working for a public interest group which aims at getting every citizen computer literate. 🖥

 ## Techs I use on a regular basis